-- a. to make recommendations to the Board on the appointment, reappointment or replacement and, if relevant, remuneration of the external auditor: - b. to review and assess the independence, quality and performance of the external auditor periodically and as required by law; - c. to review the scope, processes and results of the external audit; - d. to review any non-audit services undertaken by the Company's auditor to ensure compliance with the risk management framework of the Company; - e. to monitor the effectiveness and appropriateness of the accounting and internal control systems and reporting of the Company; - f. to review half year and full year financial statements and Appendices 4D and 4E prior to filing with the ASX; - g. to review the adequacy and effectiveness of the Company's risk management framework by gaining assurance that major risks have been identified and are appropriately managed; - h. to ensure the Company is compliant with all applicable external regulations; and - i. to review its performance and Charter annually to ensure it is operating effectively.
+- a. to make recommendations to the Board on the appointment, reappointment or replacement and, if relevant, remuneration of the external auditor; - b. to review and assess the independence, quality and performance of the external auditor periodically and as required by law; - c. to review the scope, processes and results of the external audit; - d. to monitor the effectiveness and appropriateness of the accounting and internal control systems and reporting of the Company; - e. to review half year and full year financial statements and Appendices 4D and 4E prior to filing with the ASX: - f. to review the adequacy and effectiveness of the Company's risk management framework by gaining assurance that major risks have been identified and are appropriately managed; and - q. to review its performance and Charter annually to ensure it is operating effectively.